 “…the pulsed electromagnetic therapy has induced nerve fibre regeneration across the region of the scar” (3)

-As we have seen, neuronal cells are responsible for transmitting electrical signals throughout the body.
-For example, if you want to open your hand, the brain sends electrical command signals to the muscles responsible for opening the hand.
-These electrical signals reach these muscles and if there is no damage to the neuronal cells going from the brain towards these muscles, then the hand will open.
-If there is damage as a result of an accident or surgery the body will repair the damage and regenerate the neuronal cells over time.
-In September 2003 Thomas Goodwin, Ph.D. of NASA, who investigated the effect of electromagnetic fields on neuronal cells, published an experimental study.
-The purpose of the NASA study was to find out if it was possible to stimulate regeneration or regrowth of neural tissue with electromagnetic fields in order to improve electrical conductivity between the neuronal cells.
+As we have seen, neuronal cells transmit electrical signals throughout the body.
+For example, if you want to open your hand, the brain sends electrical command signals to the muscles responsible for extending the hand.
+These electrical signals reach these muscles, and if there is no damage to the neuronal cells from the brain towards these muscles, the hand will open.
+If there is damage due to an accident or surgery, the body will repair the damage and regenerate the neuronal cells over time.
+In September 2003, Thomas Goodwin, PhD of NASA, who investigated the effect of electromagnetic fields on neuronal cells, published an experimental study.
+The purpose of the NASA study was to determine if it was possible to stimulate the regeneration or regrowth of neural tissue with electromagnetic fields to improve electrical conductivity between the neuronal cells.
 The study concluded electromagnetic field stimulation improved regrowth by 250% to 400%.

-Nerve damage, one of the causes of pain, can be greatly helped by PEMF.
+Nerve damage, one of the causes of pain, can be significantly helped by PEMF.

 Reducing Inflammation with PEMF

-As we have seen, inflammation is also a common cause of pain.
-Often we only think of inflammation in soft tissue, but inflammation is commonly identified by the suffex ‘itis’ tagged to the end of many disease names such as arthritis and neuritis.
-It affects soft tissue and bone.
+Inflammation is also a common cause of pain.
+Often we only think of inflammation in soft tissue.
+Still, inflammation is commonly identified by the suffix ‘itis’ tagged to the end of many disease names, such as arthritis and neuritis.
+This is because it affects soft tissue and bone.

-Inflammation can cause an obstruction in blood flow which can cause a of the lack of oxygen.
+Inflammation can obstruct blood flow and cause a lack of oxygen.
 PEMF administered through the Curatron range of products re-energizes the cells to allow maximum healing efficiency.
-Cell energy production (ATP creation) is drastically enhanced as oxygenation is brought to the highest level possible.
-Nutrients are brought to the area needing healing, and harmful toxins and pathogens are removed at a much higher rate due to the reduction of the Rouleaux effect.
-The white blood cells are delivered more efficiently enabling the immune system to fight infection at a much greater rate, rather than having infection spread to a larger area.
+Cell energy production (ATP creation) is drastically enhanced as oxygenation reaches the highest level possible.
+As a result, nutrients are brought to the area requiring healing while harmful toxins and pathogens are removed.
+The exchange happens at a much higher rate due to the reduction of the Rouleaux effect.
+Also, white blood cells are delivered more efficiently, enabling the immune system to fight infection much faster, preventing it from spreading.